 Also, consider removing cabinets entirely from your workspace.
 The act of opening a cabinet adds an extra step to the process.
 It can even cause accidents if you hurry to grab supplies, as shaking the cabinet might upset stored items and cause them to fall.
 Instead of cupboards, consider a system of open shelves and storage tubs.
 You can keep all necessary materials for specific procedures in designated bins, so you can quickly grab everything you need before performing a procedure.

-By relieving your practice’s financial stress, you can focus on serving your community with the best possible care.
-Follow these steps to make your dental practice more profitable.
+By relieving your organization’s financial stress, you can alleviate pressure and help your employees focus on serving their community with the best possible care.
+To create a strategy for success, follow these steps.

 Purchasing software can also assist you in checking for discrepancies between quotes, purchase orders, and supplier invoices, ensuring you pay no more than you should.
 You can even check for duplicate payments and other billing errors.
 Whether discrepancies are an accident on the supplier's end or an intentional effort to make you pay more for a service, cross-checking all aspects can help keep you from paying more than you should for your supplies.